-When an Alert check interval is smaller than the Task Manager
+When a Rule check interval is smaller than the Task Manager

-Either tweak the Kibana Task Manager settings or increase the check interval of the alerts in question.
+Either tweak the Kibana Task Manager settings or increase the check interval of the rules in question.

 For more details, see Tasks with small schedule intervals run late.

-Scheduled alerts run at an inconsistent cadence, often running late.
+Scheduled rules run at an inconsistent cadence, often running late.

-Actions run long after the status of an alert changes, sending a notification of the change too late.
+Actions run long after the status of a rule changes, sending a notification of the change too late.

-If many alerts or actions are scheduled to run at the same time, pending tasks will queue in Elasticsearch.
+If many rules or actions are scheduled to run at the same time, pending tasks will queue in Elasticsearch.
 Each Kibana instance then polls for pending tasks at a rate of up to ten tasks at a time, at three second intervals.
-Because alerts and actions are backed by tasks, it is possible for pending tasks in the queue to exceed this capacity and run late.
+Because rules and actions are backed by tasks, it is possible for pending tasks in the queue to exceed this capacity and run late.

 For details on diagnosing the underlying causes of such delays, see Tasks run late.

 Alerting and action tasks are identified by their type.